Open Accessibility Menu

 What are the Symptoms?

 If you or a loved one has an infection, it’s important to be on the lookout for a combination of sepsis symptoms, and see a provider immediately if you have them.
-The Sepsis Alliance has adopted this acronym to help remember the symptoms:
+The sooner treatment starts, the better the chances of recovery.

 T – Temperature: